-Indonesia shut its borders to all foreign visitors for the first two weeks of 2021 - which has now extended to end of January.
+Indonesia shut its borders to all foreign visitors for the first month of 2021 - which has now extended to the end of February.
 This was announced by the Foreign Affairs Ministry, in its effort to prevent an outbreak of a new strain of the coronavirus.

 Foreigners traveling to Indonesia either directly or by transit are not permitted to enter Indonesia.
-Holders of KITAS/KITAP visas (working permits) are exempt but must undergo 5 days of quarantine in Jakarta.
+Holders of KITAS/KITAP visas (working permits) are exempt but must undergo 5 nights of quarantine in Jakarta and 14days at home.
 This rule still applies - until later news will follow.

 Is Bali in lockdown?

-Bali is currently not in lockdown.
-People in Bali are allowed outside the house and beaches and public spaces are open - but wearing face masks is required.
-Borders are currently open for domestic travel only, including a quarantine period of 5 days.
+Bali is currently in a semi lockdown.
+People in Bali are allowed outside the house and beaches and public spaces are open but with restrictions and wearing face masks is required everywhere you go.
+Restaurants have to close at 9pm and can only have a certain amount of people inside.
+Borders are currently open for domestic travel only, including a quarantine period of 14 days.